viamrobotics/docs/docs/mobility/navigation/_index.md

 {{% alert title="Info" color="info" %}}

-The [frame system service](/mobility/frame-system/) is an internally managed and mostly static system for storing the reference frame of each component of a robot within a coordinate system configured by the user.
+The [frame system service](/mobility/frame-system/) is an internally managed and mostly static system for storing the reference frame of each component of a machine within a coordinate system configured by the user.

 It stores the required contextual information for Viam's services like [Motion](/mobility/motion/) and [Vision](/ml/vision/) to use the position and orientation readings returned by components like [movement sensors](/components/movement-sensor/).